carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 ```

 #### 6. Import the Prokka annotations
- Import the functional annotations like this:
+Import your prokka results like this:
  ```
  anvi-import-functions -c contigs.db -i gene_annot.txt
  ```